 The landlord can have an agent sign on their behalf.
 If there are multiple landlords, contract holders, or guarantors, make sure that all of them sign.

 Landlords must provide contract holders with an inventory within 14 days of the date on which the contract holder is allowed to move into the room and dwelling.
-This occupation contract states that an inventory is attached to it, to help landlords ensure they meet this obligation.
+This Occupation Contract states that an inventory is attached to it, to help landlords ensure they meet this obligation.

 You can use our template to create your inventory.

-Make sure you comply with your legal obligations as a landlord.
 Residential property law requires that landlords do certain things when renting out a dwelling.
 If you don’t do all of these things, this may preclude you from, for example, using some eviction methods down the line.

-For instance, when starting an occupation contract, landlords should always:
+For instance, when starting an Occupation Contract, landlords should always:

 -

-register, and become licensed (or work through an agent who is licensed), with Rent Smart Wales
+register, and become licensed (or work through an agent who is licensed) with Rent Smart Wales

 -